 We capitalize expenditures that materially increase the life of the related assets; maintenance and repairs are expensed as incurred.
 The costs and related accumulated depreciation applicable to property, plant and equipment sold or retired are removed from the accounts and any gain or loss is reflected in the statements of operations at the time of disposal.
-Depreciation expense was \$96.7 million, \$95.8 million and \$65.9 million in 2023, 2022 and 2021, respectively.
+Depreciation expense was \$85.2 million, \$96.7 million and \$95.8 million in 2024, 2023 and 2022, respectively, of which \$73.7 million, \$75.4 million, and \$74.1 million, respectively, are included in cost of goods sold.